Avenue Q

 In May 2023, the West End premiere of Mrs. Doubtfire, a musical based on the hit film, opened at the Shaftesbury Theatre.
 It closed in April 2025.

-In May 2025, jukebox musical Just For One Day, based on the story of Live Aid, transfers from the Old Vic Theatre for an extended season.
+In May 2025, jukebox musical Just For One Day, based on the story of Live Aid, transferred from the Old Vic Theatre for an extended season.
+It closed in February 2026.